shmaiii/Fantasy-World-Tracking/README.md

 - As a user, I want to be able to view all worlds inside (both been to and not)
 - As a user, I want to be able to delete a world from my world list, or remove any list "been to", "want to", or "fav"
 - As a user, I want to be able to select a category and view all worlds inside it.
-- As a user, I want to be able to save the current state of the app, including all worlds I created and all the lists I made changes to
+- As a user, I want to be able to automatically save the current state of the app, including all worlds I created and all the lists I made changes to
-- As a user, I want to be able to load the existing worlds and lists from file.
+- As a user, I want to be able to load the existing worlds and lists from file automatically everytime I restart the program